 With many a garland of renown.

 And while Earth’s little ones are fain

 I scatter every gift I gain

 From sun and wind to gladden them.

 ~ William Morris

-The Floralia was the ancient Roman celebration honoring the Goddess, Flora.
-It was originally a moveable feast that coincided with the height of the blossoming of the plants.
-The beginning eventually became a fixed date, starting on the 27th of April, and later, after the reformation of the Roman calendar, on the 28th.
+The Floralia was the ancient Roman celebration honoring Flora.
+It was originally a moveable feast that coincided with the height of the blossoming of the plants, later becoming fixed on the 27th of April, and then, after the reformation of the Roman calendar, on the 28th.

-Although the ludi (games, such as horse-races or athletic contests) were not held every year, by the days of the Empire, the festival had expanded to seven days, and usually included chariot-races and theatrical performances, some of which were notoriously bawdy.
+Although the ludi (the games, such as horse-races or athletic contests) were not held every year, by the days of the Empire, the rest of the festival had expanded to seven days, and usually included music and theatrical performances, some of which were notoriously bawdy.